Any countable topological $\mathbb F_p$-vector space has a closed discrete basis

+Let $L$ be a Hausdorff countable topological vector space over the field $\mathbb F_p$, where $p$ is a prime; it is assumed to be fixed throughout.
+In what follows, we treat $L$ as an Abelian topological group of exponent~$p$.

-In what follows, by $\mathbb N$ we denote the set of positive integers and by $|X|$, the cardinality of a set~$X$.
-All notions related to topological and metric spaces can be found in~\cite{Engelking}.
+By $\mathbb N$ we denote the set of positive integers and by $|X|$, the cardinality of a set~$X$.
+The linear span of $A\subset L$ is denoted by $\langle A\rangle$.
+We assume that $\langle \varnothing\rangle$ is the trivial subspace.
+All notions related to topological and metric spaces can be found in~\cite{Engelking} and to topological groups and vector spaces, in~\cite{AT}.
+We assume all topological groups and vector spaces under consideration to be Hausdorff.